-Investors are always looking for growth in small-cap stocks like Lassonde Industries Inc. (TSE:LAS.A), with a market cap of CA$1.2b.
+Investors are always looking for growth in small-cap stocks like Lassonde Industries Inc (TSX:LAS.A), with a market cap of CA$1.87B.
 However, an important fact which most ignore is: how financially healthy is the business?
 Assessing first and foremost the financial health is essential, as mismanagement of capital can lead to bankruptcies, which occur at a higher rate for small-caps.
-Let’s work through some financial health checks you may wish to consider if you’re interested in this stock.
-Nevertheless, this is just a partial view of the stock, and I’d encourage you to dig deeper yourself into LAS.A here.
+Here are few basic financial health checks you should consider before taking the plunge.
+Though, I know these factors are very high-level, so I’d encourage you to dig deeper yourself into LAS.A here.

-Looking at LAS.A’s CA$224m in current liabilities, it appears that the company has maintained a safe level of current assets to meet its obligations, with the current ratio last standing at 1.83x.
-The current ratio is calculated by dividing current assets by current liabilities.
-Usually, for Food companies, this is a suitable ratio since there’s a sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+Looking at LAS.A’s most recent CA$222.94M liabilities, it seems that the business has been able to meet these obligations given the level of current assets of CA$369.34M, with a current ratio of 1.66x.
+Usually, for Food companies, this is a suitable ratio since there’s sufficient cash cushion without leaving too much capital idle or in low-earning investments.

 - Valuation: What is LAS.A worth today?
 Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether LAS.A is currently mispriced by the market.